-This easy recipe for raspberry brownies yields bars with a very chewy edge and a fudgy center (but not too fudgy).
+This easy recipe for the best raspberry white chocolate brownies yields dark chocolate brownie bars with a chewy edge and a fudgy center (but not too fudgy).
 You can keep them plain or incorporate nuts or seeds to garnish them.

 Jump to: